kyle-log/reentrant-idempotent-rabbitmq/README.md

-# reentrant-idempotent-rabbitmq
+# Reentrant Idempotent RabbitMQ
-A Rabbit MQ structure that guarantees reentrance and idempotence.
+A RabbitMQ structure that guarantees reentrance and idempotence.